FAQs

 What about Underglazes?

-Underglazes from Amaco are available at the studio, as well as stains, Mayco’s Stroke & Coat Wonderglaze, Mayco’s Designer Liner, slips, and a wide variety of underglaze decals.
+Underglazes from Speedball are available at the studio, as well as stains, Mayco’s Stroke & Coat Wonderglaze, Mayco’s Designer Liner, slips, and a wide variety of underglaze decals.
 Check out our Chroma-Zone!

 I’m worried about lead, is it in any of the materials at the studio?